basant20415/Embedded_Linux/README.md

 factors, such as layer structure, layer priorities, ﬁle parsing order, and assignment syntax.

 BitBake distinguishes several diﬀerent types of conﬁguration ﬁles, but all have the common ﬁle extension .conf .

+## BitBake Master Conﬁguration File (bitbake.conf)
+BitBake’s master or main conﬁguration ﬁle is named bitbake.conf .
+BitBake expects this ﬁle to be present in all of the directories listed in its metadata search path.

+**note**
+When you run source oe-init-build-env, it sets up BBPATH to include the build directory and your layers.
+BitBake uses BBPATH to find conf/bblayers.conf in the build directory, which then defines BBLAYERS — the list of meta directories to search for other metadata.
+Finally, BitBake finds bitbake.conf in one of these layers (usually meta/conf).
+**

+This ﬁle contains all the default conﬁguration settings.
+Other conﬁguration ﬁles and recipes commonly override some of the variable settings in this ﬁle according to their speciﬁc requirements.
+The bitbake.conf ﬁle is part of the OpenEmbedded Core (OE-Core) metadata layer and can be found in the conﬁguration ﬁle subdirectory conf of that layer.